Ventilation and Indoor Air Quality

 A ventilation system works in the same way – air is moved around from one room to another, and this movement helps to prevent staleness – however modern systems do much more to improve air quality than simply circulate the air around a building.

 A modern ventilation system moves air through the building.
-Fresh air is drawn into the property, flows from room to room and is extracted.
+Outside air is drawn into the property, flows from room to room and is extracted.
 Through this process, indoor air is replaced regularly meaning that there is less opportunity for chemicals and particles to build up in the environment that might have a health effect.

 An important component of a ventilation system is the process of cleaning air that is brought into a building.
 Filtering the air as it is drawn into a property prevents any pollutants and allergens such as pollen from being carried with the air.
-With clean air coming in, and passing through the property, the overall quality improves.
+With outdoor air coming in, and passing through the property, the overall quality improves.
 The movement of air means that there is no longer an opportunity for humidity, VOCs, or radon to build up and with less pollen coming into the building, and less dust building up around the property, allergen levels drop.

 Making Ventilation Energy Efficient

-During summer months, the presence of cool, fresh air from outdoors is a welcome addition to any home.
+During summer months, the presence of cool air from outdoors is a welcome addition to any home.
 It is easier to sleep at night, and residents are not disturbed by having open windows throughout the night.
 However, during the winter, the thought of losing heat into the environment, or replacing warm air with cold draughts might be an unwelcome thought.

 With heat recovery systems this is not the case.
 The warmth of indoor air is used to heat up the air that is being brought into the property which helps to reduce heating bills.
 In fact, good quality air circulation is more important than ever during the winter as it helps to reduce the presence of germs around the house and prevents damp from building up due to clothes being dried indoors.